kevinolega/minimalchanges/_posts/2019-05-12-obstacles-minimalism.md

 ## What do I do if my problems is building urgency?

-I like to fantacize about living a double life.
+I like to fantasize about living a double life.
 Where I am secretly a mercenary assassin, secret agent or a serial killer and I have to escape at the drop of the hat.

 The cops, mafia are after me.